PrestaShop/prestashop-specs/back-office/orders/orders/Order Add/Add new Order.md

 The merchant can select the carrier through the drop-down.
 The shipping price is displayed according to the carrier selected and the free shipping toggle.
 A free shipping toggle is displayed.
 By default free shipping is disabled.
-If it's enabled then, the shipping price is 0,00.
+If it's enabled then, the shipping price is set 0,00.

-If the gift wrapping option is enabled in Shop parameters > Order settings, then a checkbox "Gift wrapping" and a field "Gift wrapping message" are displayed.
+If the gift wrapping option is enabled in Shop parameters > Order settings, then a toggle "Gift wrapping" and a field "Gift wrapping message" are displayed.
-If the recycled packaging option is enabled in Shop parameters > Order settings, then a checkbox "Recycled packaging" is displayed.
+If the recycled packaging option is enabled in Shop parameters > Order settings, then a toggle "Recycled packaging" is displayed.

-Checking the checkbox of the gift wrapping or the recycled packaging will display the corresponding label on the order view page (cf V. Tabs panel).
+Enabling the gift wrapping or the recycled packaging will display the corresponding label on the order view page (cf V. Tabs panel).

 ## VI.
 Order's Summary